-It is the responsibility of each Church Council to appoint a Church Safeguarding Officer and there should be no gaps in this crucial provision.
+Legal responsibility for safeguarding rests with the members of the Church Council.
 The safeguarding officer should be a member of the Church Council or have the right to attend at least annually to report on implementation of the safeguarding policy.
-Where an individual covers the role in more than one location, they must be able to cover the activities identified in the relevant role outline and be facilitated to attend meetings to report on safeguarding in each location.
+Where an individual covers the role in more than one location, they must be able to cover the activities identified in the relevant role outline and be facilitated to attend meetings to report on safeguarding in each location.1 and supports them in their role, which is to: